 The Swing Trek is longer because it is designed with a fixed-length shaft, instead of a telescoping shaft.
 This means it doesn't collapse: the length of the shaft is the same whether stowed or deployed.
 Any annoyance this may have given our testers quickly dissipated with the vast benefits afforded by that same feature: it made it remarkably lightweight by simplifying the design and dramatically improved its durability.

-One reason it scored higher than the nearly identical Helinox One is that it comes with an adjustable shoulder sling storage and transport bag which added another carrying option for trekkers and general users, with or without a backpack to strap it to.
+It comes with an adjustable shoulder sling storage and transport bag which adds another carrying option for trekkers and general users, with or without a backpack to strap it to.
 The sleeve it slides into is also mesh, keeping it lightweight while allowing a wet canopy to dry at least a little when stowed quickly after a downpour.

 During the OGL Wind Test, we thought we pushed this product so far that we broke it.
 It snapped and the canopy folded sideways--then as we slowed the wind down (read: hit the brakes on our vehicle), it popped right back into place, no perceptible damage done.
 We were floored.